- Current Location

 Navarre Beach Fishing Pier

-The longest pier on the Gulf of Mexico, the Navarre Beach Fishing Pier stretches way out into the water and for $1 admission, visitors can walk around and spot fish in the water, which can range from redfish to stingrays to dolphins.
+The longest pier on the Gulf of Mexico, the Navarre Beach Fishing Pier stretches way out into the water, visitors can walk around and spot fish in the water, which can range from redfish to stingrays to dolphins.
 Enjoy a trek through Navarre and the Panhandle region of Florida by casting out and landing your trophy winner.

 For an additional fee, you can fish – or just witness the large catches of the people fishing around you.
 A café and bar at the foot of the pier offers views, relaxation, and sustenance.